You should get vaccinated to protect yourself from serious illness with COVID-19 if you are:

 Take extra care to protect yourself against COVID-19 if you decide not to get vaccinated.

 Avoid situations where you could pick up the virus.
-This includes crowded areas or communities with high rates of the virus.
+This includes crowded areas.

 If you are trying for a baby